"Let us recall the fact that atheism and the denial of the human person, his liberty and rights, are at the core of the

 Congregation for the Doctrine of the Faith, The Holy See

-*In case you are wondering, Karl Marx was not Catholic, nor Christian, and his ideas are completely Anti-Christian.
+*In case you are wondering, Karl Marx was an Atheist, he was not Catholic, nor Christian, and his ideas are completely Anti-Christian.

 Sociopolitical debate and all its associated hand-wringing is ever present in the American consciousness.
 While the Order is itself strictly apolitical, staying out of the civil politics of nations, individually as faithful citizens of our country we are called upon to actively participate in those elections of our democratic-republic where we are qualified.
 Paragraph 2442 of The Catechism of the Catholic Church explains this responsibility in this way, "It is not the role of the Pastors of the Church to intervene directly in the political structuring and organization of social life.
 This task is part of the vocation of the lay faithful acting on their own initiative with their fellow citizens."

 In this capacity as private citizens and Catholics we are expected to contribute our personal votes in ways that adhere to the Gospel of Jesus and the moral teachings of our Church, and that promote the common good, security, and well-being of our fellow man.
 As each candidate for public office and each proposed statute is debated, what guidelines should faithful Catholics use when vetting the issues at hand?